 Thursday, March 26, 2015

-Polyethylene Terephthalate – The most useful and widely used plastic and is generally used for cosmetics, pharmaceuticals, carbonated beverages, mouthwashes, and liquors.
-PET is often rigid and transparent (or even crystal clear) and has very good oil barrier properties, good alcohol and solvent barrier, and a fair water barrier.
-PET containers have a 176° Fahrenheit max temperature (204° F for short periods) and a -58° Fahrenheit minimum temperature.
+Polyethylene Terephthalate (PETE/PET) is part of the polyester family, and is known as the most common thermoplastic polymer resin.
+PET plastic is often rigid and transparent (or even crystal clear) and has very good oil barrier properties, good alcohol and solvent barrier, and a fair water barrier.
+Containers using this type of plastic have a 176° Fahrenheit max temperature (204° F for short periods) and a -58° Fahrenheit minimum temperature.

 Medium Density Polyethylene – Great for squeeze applications, this type of plastic provides intermediate properties between low and high-density polyethylene.
 It is more rigid than LDPE but less rigid than HDPE.
 These bottles are usually milky in color.

-Low-Density Polyethylene – Generally used for cosmetics, pharmaceuticals, and personal care products this is the most highly used plastic.
-LDPE is flexible and milky in color.
-LDPE containers have high impact strength so high, in fact, they are virtually unbreakable.
-They have excellent environmental stress crack resistance and are resistant to many chemicals.
+Low-Density Polyethylene (LDPE) is the first grade of polyethylene and is a thermoplastic made from ethylene.
+LDPE is flexible and milky in color, has high impact strength, excellent environmental stress crack resistance, and is resistant to many chemicals.
 LDPE bottles have a 176° Fahrenheit max temperature (204° F for short periods) and a -58° Fahrenheit minimum temperature.
-Though LDPE containers are not recommended for autoclave or dry heat sterilization, you can sterilize them with gas, gamma irradiation, or chemical disinfectant sterilization processes.
+This makes LDPE highly used in cosmetics, pharmaceuticals, and personal care products.
+Though LDPE containers are not recommended for autoclave or dry heat sterilization, they can still be sterilized with chemical disinfectant sterilization processes, gas, or gamma irradiation.

 However, LDPE plastic has a low water and alcohol permeability, meaning it can be slowly attacked by strong oxidizing agents or solvents.
 This will eventually cause softening or swelling.